MicrosoftDocs/PowerShell-Docs/dsc/apply-get-test.md

 ## Publish Configurations

 Beginning in PowerShell 5.0, the [Publish-DSCConfiguration](/powershell/module/psdesiredstateconfiguration/publish-dscconfiguration) cmdlet was added.
-This cmdlet allows you to publish a ".mof" file to a set a computers, without applying it.
+This cmdlet allows you to publish a ".mof" file to remote computers, without applying it.

 ```powershell
 Publish-DscConfiguration -Path '$home\WebServer' -ComputerName "ContosoWebServer" -Credential (get-credential Contoso\webadministrator)